The Alliance for Safe Children

 raising funds and creating alliances with NGOs, international organisations and governments so that the number of child injuries can be reduced.

-TASC's objectives are driven in part by studies suggesting that far more children die from preventable injury than from infectious disease - according to UNICEF about one million children die of preventable injuries each year.
-A common specific cause of death is drowning.
+TASC's objectives are driven in part by studies suggesting that far more children die from preventable injury than from infectious disease.
+According to UNICEF, about one million children die of preventable injuries each year.

-2004 conference and 2008 report
+Research

-They worked with UNICEF, with whom they organized a conference in 2004 that reported on their findings from surveys and research; the keynote speaker was Kul Gautam, Assistant Secretary-General of the United Nations and Deputy Executive Director of UNICEF, who praised TASC and its founder.
-The conference, according to a report to the Executive Board of UNICEF, was to lead to "the development of programmes on child injury prevention."
-In 2008 the results of their seven-year "groundbreaking study" were published, in a report that indicated that suffocation and drowning were the most easily preventable causes of death for children under five years of age.
-The publication of the report generated interest from printed media around the world and from Australian television.
+In 2008 the results of their seven-year study were published in a report that indicated that suffocation and drowning were the most easily preventable causes of death for children under five years of age.

 International Drowning Research Centre

 Since 2005, TASC has assisted organizations in providing swimming lessons for children in Bangladesh.
 With help from the Australian government, TASC partnered with the Royal Life Saving Society Australia, in establishing an International Drowning Research Centre based in Dhaka and opened in August 2010.
 In Bangladesh, an estimated 46 children drown each day, and four times as many nearly drown.
 The aim is to teach children, especially those from poorer sections of society, how to swim, with the focus being on teaching older children "who can not only save themselves but can also help others."
 The centre also teaches cardiopulmonary resuscitation and basic rescue skills.